-Here you can find the detailed instruction on how to convert data from different database types to Microsoft Excel.
+Here you can find the detailed instruction on how to convert data from different database types to Microsoft Excel in Exportizer software.

 Below, it is shown how to export data directly (from GUI or command line), or using clipboard.